Homemade Baby Food Recipes

 • Finely ground oats make a super-healthy thickener for soups, overly-runny purees and sauces.

-• Oats may be served raw - so try grinding them and mixing them into healthy baby smoothies or purees.
-When our babies were around 14 months old, they loved eating raw rolled oats as a finger food - picking them up one by one took forever but it certainly made a healthy way of keeping them occupied!
-Please use your discretion if you choose to offer oats to your child in this way as they could present a choking hazard if your baby isn't ready for them.
+When our babies were around 14 months old, they loved eating raw rolled oats as a finger food – picking them up one by one took forever but it certainly made a healthy way of keeping them occupied!

-• Save time in the mornings by cooking your oats the night before and warming them up at breakfast time.
-Alternatively, cook several days' supply in one go and store it in the refrigerator, warming portions as needed.
+Alternatively, cook several days’ supply in one go and store it in the refrigerator, warming portions as needed.
 You can even freeze prepared oatmeal.

 • When baking muffins or bread, throw in a handful of oats for texture and goodness (instant oats, however, are not suitable for baking).

-• Try cooking oats with half milk / half water - or all milk.
+• Try cooking oats with half milk/half water – or all milk.
 Our little ones have always preferred them this way.

 • Soak your oats!
 Not only does this speed up the cooking time, it offers additional health benefits too.